lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-archi title='Architecture'}

 {{Fig-archi}} represents the architecture for compression/decompression.
 It is based on {{I-D.ietf-lpwan-overview}}
 terminology.
-The Device sends application flows using IPv6 or IPv6/UDP protocols.
-These flows are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
+The Device sends application packets using IPv6 or IPv6/UDP protocols.
+These packets are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
 SCHC C/D is located in both sides of the transmission in the Dev and in the Network side.
-Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see
+Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see {{Frag}}.
-{{Frag}}.
 The resulting data unit is sent as one or more L2 frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).

 The NGW sends the data to an SCHC C/D for decompression.
 The SCHC C/D in the Network side can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.